adobe/leonardo/README.md

 ![Leonardo web app with color inputs, interpolated gradient, contrast ratio input, and demo of colors applied to text and a button.](.github/Leonardo_Screenshot.png)

 ## Show me a demo
 Sometimes it's easier to express what you can do by showing you.
 Take a look at [this demo app](http://www.leonardocolor.io/demo.html) and play around with the brightness and contrast controls.

-These are dynamically regenerating the color palette using `generateContrastColors()` functions, which allows for more aesthetically pleasing changes to the entire UI color system as the end user (you) adjusts their settings.
+The controls are used to dynamically regenerate the entire UI color palette using `generateContrastColors()` functions as the end user (you) adjusts their settings.
+All of the changes to the UI colors are in conformity with the parameters set up by designers in the Leonardo web application ensuring that end users have the flexibility and control that they need while still upholding the design team's color choices.

 ## What is adaptive color?
 I've written about this concept in more detail at the following links.
 The goals of this project are to aid in fulfilling the tooling necessary to make adaptive color palettes available to designers and engineers.